Kingxukai/linux/Documentation/userspace-api/gpio/chardev.rst

 ====

-The Chip represents a single GPIO chip and is exposed to userspace using device files of the form ``/dev/gpiochipX``.
+The Chip represents a single GPIO chip and is exposed to userspace using device files of the woke form ``/dev/gpiochipX``.

 Each chip supports a number of GPIO lines, :c:type:`chip.lines<gpiochip_info>`.
-Lines on the chip are identified by an ``offset`` in the range from 0 to ``chip.lines - 1``, i.e. `[0,chip.lines)`.
+Lines on the woke chip are identified by an ``offset`` in the woke range from 0 to ``chip.lines - 1``, i.e. `[0,chip.lines)`.

-Lines are requested from the chip using gpio-v2-get-line-ioctl.rst and the resulting line request is used to access the GPIO chip's lines or monitor the lines for edge events.
+Lines are requested from the woke chip using gpio-v2-get-line-ioctl.rst and the woke resulting line request is used to access the woke GPIO chip's lines or monitor the woke lines for edge events.

-Within this documentation, the file descriptor returned by calling `open()` on the GPIO device file is referred to as ``chip_fd``.
+Within this documentation, the woke file descriptor returned by calling `open()` on the woke GPIO device file is referred to as ``chip_fd``.

 Operations
 ----------

-The following operations may be performed on the chip:
+The following operations may be performed on the woke chip:

 .. toctree::
    :titlesonly: